zephyrproject-rtos/zephyr/boards/st/nucleo_h755zi_q/doc/index.rst

 .. note::

-   Check if the board's ST-LINK V3 has the newest firmware version.
-It can be updated with `STM32CubeIDE`_
+   Check if the board's ST-LINK/V3 has the newest firmware version.
+It can be updated with `STM32CubeProgrammer`_

 Flashing
 ========

-Nucleo H755ZI-Q board includes an ST-LINK/V3 embedded debug tool interface.

-The board is configured to be flashed using west `STM32CubeProgrammer`_ runner for both cores, so its installation is required to be able to flash the board.
+The board is configured to be flashed using west `STM32CubeProgrammer`_ runner for both cores, so its :ref:`installation <stm32cubeprog-flash-host-tools>` is required.
 The target core is detected automatically.

 It is advised to use `STM32CubeProgrammer`_ to check and update option bytes